mitre/apache-server-2.2-stig-baseline/README.md

-# apache_site_baseline
+# apache_server_baseline

 Baseline InSpec profile testing configuration of Apache HTTPD Server per Apache site 2.2 STIG

 ## Description

-This InSpec compliance profile is a collection of automated tests for Apache site compliance with the [DISA Apache 2.2 STIG](https://iasecontent.disa.mil/stigs/zip/U_Apache_2-2_UNIX_V1R10_STIG.zip).
+This InSpec compliance profile is a collection of automated tests for Apache server compliance with the [DISA Apache 2.2 STIG](https://iasecontent.disa.mil/stigs/zip/U_Apache_2-2_UNIX_V1R10_STIG.zip).

 InSpec is an open-source run-time framework and rule language used to specify compliance, security, and policy requirements for testing any node in your infrastructure.